The-Art-of-Hacking/h4cker/crypto/challenges/02_Diffie_Hellman_Key_Exchange.md

 print(decrypted_text)  # Output: "HEY"
 ```

-This challenge provides an understanding of the RSA algorithm, which is foundational in modern cryptography.
-It covers important concepts like prime factorization, modular arithmetic, and key derivation.
+This challenge provided you with an understanding of the RSA algorithm.
+It covered important concepts like prime factorization, modular arithmetic, and key derivation.